solarfiretech/Pallas/Examples/OpenPLCEditor/Pallas/README.md

 3. Confirm the runtime is running and the OPC UA server is listening on the expected endpoint:

 - `opc.tcp://openplc-runtime:4840/openplc/opcua`

+From host tools outside Docker, the same endpoint is typically reachable as:

+- `opc.tcp://localhost:4840/openplc/opcua`

 ## 6. What entry-level engineers learn